ACK alert management

 }

-2. On the Role page, find the Worker RAM role and attach the custom policy that you created.
-For more information, see Manage permissions for a RAM role.
+2. On the Role page, find the Worker RAM role and attach the custom policy.
+See Manage permissions of a RAM role.

-1. In the left-side navigation pane of the cluster details page, choose Workloads > Deployments.
+1. In the left-side navigation pane of the cluster management page, choose Workloads > Deployments.

-2. Set the Namespace to kube-system, and then click the Name of alicloud-monitor-controller in the list.
+2. Select kube-system from the Namespace drop-down list and click the name of alicloud-monitor-controller in the Name column.

-3. Click the Logs tab.
-The pod logs indicate successful authorization.
+3. Click the Logs tab to view the pod logs that indicate successful authorization.

 Enable default alert rules

-1. In the left-side navigation pane of the target cluster page, choose Operations > Alerts.
+1. In the left-side navigation pane of the cluster page, choose Operations > Alerts.

-2. On the Alerts page, configure the alert settings.
+2. On the Alerts page, configure alert settings.

 Tab